 Children involved in domestic violence who are admitted to the Detention Home or Turning Point Shelter are assessed by the Turning Point Shelter Social Worker, who then provides recommendations to the Court regarding risk factors and recommends services to assist the juvenile and family.
-There were 167 Domestic Violence assessments conducted to determine risk in 2014.
+There were 143 Domestic Violence assessments conducted to determine risk in 2015.

 Reports that are referred to the Court for consideration of Diversion services are reviewed by the Diversion Specialist.
 These reports are Unofficial Complaints filed by parents/guardians, school officials and the public, or designated police reports that are screened through the Prosecutor's Office.
-There were 436 referrals for Diversion Services in 2014.
-Each referral is reviewed and handled on an individual basis.
-Eighteen (18) families availed themselves of actual Diversion services.
-These cases may require an initial contact with a parent or legal guardian, filing as a Record Purpose matter, unofficial conference with the Diversion Specialist, referral for community resources for assistance, follow-up contact, possible official legal charges or Court supervision based on a Status offense (an act that would not be illegal if committed by an adult).
+There were 365